 After the brewing process, you let the wort cool and pitch the yeast.
 You have to transfer the beer from the fermenting keg to the serving keg once the beer’s fermented.

 The transfer starts by using the system’s “Rack” mode.
-The Model C begins transferring the beer from the fermenting keg to serving keg using an air pump.
+The Model C begins transferring the beer from the fermenter to the serving keg using an air pump.

 The beer carbonates by the addition of the provided priming sugar.
 Inside the sealed serving keg, the priming sugar converts into CO2.
 Two weeks later, you have carbonated beer that you can serve directly from the serving keg.